mohamad-amin/WhatILearntFromAUTOptimizationCourse/README.md

 Mathematically, we model our problem as an *optimization problem*,  and then use an *optimization algorithm* to solve it.

 ### What are optimization problems?
-Optimization problems are a set of equations in the form below, in which $x$ is the input vector of variables, $f$ is the objective function and $c_i$'s are the constraint functions (scalar functions of $x$) that define certain equations and inequalities that $x$ must satisfy.
+Optimization problems are a set of equations in the form below, in which `x` is the input vector of variables, `f` is the objective function and `Ci`s are the constraint functions (scalar functions of `x`) that define certain equations and inequalities that `x` must satisfy.

-$$
-minimize \quad f(x)
-\\ \text{subject to } c_i \quad \, i =1,2,\dots,n
-$$
-The set of $x$'s that satisfy all of the $c_i$'s and are in $\mathcal{D}_f$, are called the **feasible set** for this problem; Also, if there is no $c_i$, the problem is called an *unconstrained optimization problem*, and otherwise, it's a *constrained* or *general* optimization problem.
+The set of `x`'s that satisfy all of the `Ci`'s and are in Domain of `f`, are called the **feasible set** for this problem; Also, if there is no `Ci`, the problem is called an *unconstrained optimization problem*, and otherwise, it's a *constrained* or *general* optimization problem.
 ### How do optimization algorithms work?
-Optimization algorithms are normally some iterative algorithms, which begin with an initial guess of $x$ and then generate a sequence of improved estimates until they terminate (satisfy a certain criterion).
+Optimization algorithms are normally some iterative algorithms, which begin with an initial guess of `x` and then generate a sequence of improved estimates until they terminate (satisfy a certain criterion).
 The strategy to improve the estimation is the key difference between different algorithms.

 ### Where is optimization used?
-As you might've guessed already, optimization can be used in a vast majority of fields and solve many kinds of problems, from solving a certain company's employee allocation problems, to defining best exchange portfolio based on a person's budget, or some well known (and hot - these days at least -) topics like finding the optimal parameters for a vide variety of machine learning algorithms like:
+As you might've guessed already, optimization can be used in a vast majority of fields and solve many kinds of problems, from solving a certain company's employee allocation problems, to defining best exchange portfolio based on a person's budget, or some well known (and hot -- these days at least) topics like finding the optimal parameters for a vide variety of machine learning algorithms like:
 * Different Regression Algorithms
 * Linear and Kernel SVMs
 * K-Means Clustering